North Korea Skincare: Survival Through Crisis

 Consumer accounts describe frustration with inferior staying power, limited color ranges, and packaging quality.
 The 2019 independent testing confirming harmful ingredients in some products validates these quality concerns.

 Analysts using normal business metrics (revenue, market share, profitability) misunderstand sector purpose.
 Cosmetics serve regime stability, not economic returns.
-Pomhyanggi survived the military-first era because the Kim family’s practice of giving cosmetics as gifts to female military personnel required guaranteed supply regardless of market demand.
+Kumgangsan survived the military-first era because the Kim family’s practice of giving cosmetics as gifts to female military personnel required guaranteed supply regardless of market demand.
 Kim Jong Un’s 2015-2018 attention creates international narrative countering pariah image—worth more than export revenue.
 Availability signals regime capacity; shortages would indicate failure.

 Why Now: Documentation Window Closing